Storyboard Your eLearning Projects

 Create Your Own Storyboard Template

 For each slide in the project, the same questions are answered.
-A typical elearning storyboard will prompt you to answer the following types of information for each slide:
+A typical elearning storyboard will prompt you to answer the following types of information for each slide.
+Here are the 5 things that should be included in every storyboard:

 Note: The free template we’re offering here includes a simply styled standard slide in addition to the form style shown here.
 Use that style of slide to deliver information in greater detail and refer to it on the main entry for that slide.